 Silicone caulk is a favorite among homeowners and home improvement experts because it’s flexible, shrink-proof, crack-proof, and fully waterproof; it’s a great solution for areas like bathrooms and kitchens.
-However, if your old silicone caulk needs to be replaced, you’ll have to go through the process of removing it before applying a fresh bead.
+However, if your old caulk needs to be replaced, you’ll have to learn how to remove silicone caulk before applying a fresh bead.
 Here, our DIY experts explain how to do it:

 Here’s what you’ll need to remove silicone caulk: